edwardcrompton/appnatur-rhan-cefn/web/modules/custom/termau_migrate/README.md

 If a migration does not show up when running `lando drush migrate:status` then check that all plugins exist and the modules that supply them are enabled.
 If the source plugin is missing, the migration will be filtered out from the list.

+## Development

+This module requires a custom composer package edwardcrompton/porthtermau in order to integrate with the Porth Termau API.
+To make the development workflow as efficient as possible, this packaged is symlinked from a local directory into the vendor folder as described [here](https://medium.com/pvtl/local-composer-package-development-47ac5c0e5bb4).

+This means that the package can be edited directly in the vendor folder.
+To commit changes, cd to the local source directory of the package and commit the changes.